agstephens/RL-mkdocs/docs/unit3/lesson8/lesson8.md

 In this lesson, we cover the Temporal Difference learning method.
 TD is one of the fundamental ideas in RL.
 It uses bootstrapping to improve its predictions.
 The idea behind bootstrapping is to use (own estimation) to improve (own estimation) with an indication from the ground truth in the form of a reward.
 This sound surprising since we are not using a direct ground truth to revert to when we are improving the prediction.
 However, it turns out that there are theoretical guarantees that the method will converge to a solution that is usually *close to optimal*.
 The one constant stream of ground truth the agent keeps receiving is the rewards in each state.
 One of the major strengths of TD is that it can be used online without having to wait till the end of the episode as we did in the Monte Carlo methods.
 This also makes it extremely efficient and allows it to converge faster *in practice *than MC.
 TD uses ideas similar to what we did in GPI: slightly improving the prediction and *not* waiting until everything is clear (at the end of an episode).
 This idea is similar to what we did in stochastic mini-batch updates in ML.
 We will call it eagerness to learn.
 I.e., to grab whatever information is available and whenever it becomes available but at the same time keep accumulating a stock of this information to help us improve and sharpen our prediction.
 We will then move into designing control algorithms that depend on TD, we will tackle old and new algorithms, including Sarsa, Expected Sarsa, Q-learning and double Q-learning, and we will test them extensively using the infrastructure that we developed in the previous lesson.
 Finally, we conclude by studying a policy gradient algorithm for control, namely actor-critic, that depends on TD and REINFORCE.

-As usual, we will take a practical/pragmatic approach to cover the material and leave the theory to the book, which is well covered.
-Note that there are far more rigorous books that take special care for the mathematics guarantees behind the ideas of RL, which are not covered in our textbook [Introduction to Reinforcement Learning](http://incompleteideas.net/book/RLbook2020.pdf) but can be found in operation research books such as [Neuro-Dynamic Programming](http://web.mit.edu/jnt/www/ndp.html).

 **Plan**
 As usual, in general there are two types of RL problems that we will attempt to design methods to deal with